-We say no to potential investments all the time.
-Sometimes we don't know enough to value the asset with a high degree of confidence.
-Other times the asset simply isn't cheap enough.
+Discretion pays We say no to potential investments all the time.
+Sometimes we do not know enough to value the asset with a high degree of confidence.
+Other times the asset simply is not cheap enough.

 Second, since losses and gains exist on the same sliding scale, buying low not only minimizes potential losses, it simultaneously opens up a large avenue for future gains.

-The catch is that great deals in the stock market are rare.
-Hence, most of the time we say no to what is presented to us.
-This however, is taboo to the fund management industry.
+Great deals in the stock market are rare.
+Hence, most of the time we say no. This however, is taboo to the fund management industry.
 The industry suffers from the "do something" problem.
 It receives customer money, the customer says "do something," and even if there is nothing great to do, the manager feels pressure to act, and consequently buys assets at what he knows are mediocre prices.

 At Quarterpoint, a key part of our job description is inaction.
-The more we say no and the more patient we are, the more we save our clients from mediocrity.
+The more we say no, the more we save our clients from mediocrity.
 If we have success, we will owe it not only to the investments we made, but just as much to the investments we didn't make.

 It is not just money, it is your future quality of life we are responsible for.
-This mandate often requires us to "say no" as we hunt for the safest and best investments.
+This mandate often requires us to "say no" as we hunt for the best investments.